ordina-jworks/ordina-jworks.github.io/_posts/2018-09-26-Inter-service-communication.md

 Explanation properties:

 * `@FeignClient`: is the annotation for Spring to recognize OpenFeign clients, OpenFeign clients have to be interfaces as it is self declarative.
-* `value/name`: is the name of the feign client, that will be used to create a Ribbon load balancer which can then be linked to the target application using service discovery or a fixed list of servers.
+* `value/name`: is the name of the feign client that will be used to create a Ribbon load balancer which can then be linked to the target application using service discovery or a fixed list of servers.
 You could also use the url attribute to point your client to the target application when you're not using Ribbon.
 * `fallback`: A class where a fallback method is being implemented for resiliency.

 {% highlight java %}